 This may sound like a no-brainer, but people become complacent with their passwords and look to changing them as a hassle.
 It’s a good idea to change passwords around every 3-4 months and use alpha and numeric characters.

 Once a cybercriminal finds out a password they will send bots out to test that password within a network and online.
 Use different passwords, especially when there are priority network levels that require higher authority.
 Along the same line of thought, you should limit the access to sensitive information to only those that absolutely must have it and delete user access when a staffer leaves the organization.

 Security and firewall software companies are constantly adding enhancements to detect the latest potential dangers.
 Threat actors also know that this is an area that not all organizations maintain.
 Your IT Department should always have the updated software to protect against any phishing or intrusion attack.

 This means that your staff will be required to have a phone, email, or text code verification before they can access the information.
 This strategy has become one of the top ways to not only stop cybercriminals but detect potential network attacks.
 Set up an automatic notification to be sent to the authorized user when more than three attempts are made to access an account or if there is an unknown device attempting access.

-“DaVinci Forensics coordinates with our business clientele to set up educational sessions for the purpose of ensuring that their employees are aware of the latest methods that cybercriminals use in their hacking attempts.
+“DaVinci CyberSecurity coordinates with our business clientele to set up educational sessions for the purpose of ensuring that their employees are aware of the latest methods that cybercriminals use in their hacking attempts.
 Our goal is to help staff be proactive in protecting themselves and the company.”

-Sharon Knowles, CEO DaVinci Forensics
+Sharon Knowles, CEO DaVinci CyberSecurity

 Take out Cyber Insurance